 Institute for Asian Studies

-Institute for Asian Studies (IAS, Belgrade, Serbia) is think-tank that pursues research, educational, publishing and consulting activities aimed to promote knowledge about Asia and supports cooperation between Central and South-Eastern Europe and Asian countries.
-Its geographical focus is PR China, Japan, India, Republic of Korea, PDR of Korea, Russian Federation, Central Asian and Caspian states, Turkey, ASEAN countries, Australia.
+Institute for Asian Studies (IAS, Belgrade, Serbia) is a think-tank that pursues research, education, publishing, and consulting activities to promote knowledge about Asia and support cooperation between Central and South-Eastern Europe and Asian countries.
+Its geographical focus is PR China, Japan, India, Republic of Korea, PDR of Korea, Russian Federation, Central Asian and Caspian states, Turkey, ASEAN countries, and Australia.

-IAS conducts researches on each countries internal political, economic and social development, foreign policy, foreign economic relations, regional economic integrations, political, security, infrastructural, interpersonal and other cooperation, issues and structures that define the present of Asia and determines its future development.
+IAS researches each country's internal political, economic and social development, foreign policy, foreign economic relations, regional economic integrations, political, security, infrastructural, interpersonal and other cooperation issues and structures that define Asia's presence and determine its future development.

 Professor Dragana Mitrović, PhD